When anyone looks at my CV, the first question they ask is "You've had so many jobs... why is that?"

 Today, we're living in uncertain times.
 Redundancies are a natural part of life, as I was to find out when I had no choice but to take that opportunity myself.

-These roles have proved my adaptability and flexibility and my success in these I learned more about Executive stress than I perhaps would have liked. .
+These roles have proved my adaptability and flexibility and my success in these stress-filled environments.

-Now, you'll see that I've been able to develop skills alongside critical thinking, and have a host of transferable experiences which I can put to good use by embracing new opportunities - particularly for Business 2 Business use.
+These skills are available for you, alongside critical thinking, confidentiality assured, and a host of transferable experiences which I can put to good use by embracing new opportunities - particularly for Business 2 Business activities.

 Most people who choose to live the military life have struggled.
 Most have come from a home of addictions, financial issues, criminal activities and the most horrible of abuses (mental, physical and emotional).
 It was my job to help them transition the changes they made by assisting them reframe their thoughts, rewind their memories and restart their lives.